Panama: Escape to Isla Taboga

 The Calypso Queen Ferry travels between Panama City and Isla Taboga every day of the week.
 The ferry goes from Panama City to Isla Taboga Monday, Wednesday, and Friday at 8:30 am and 3:00 pm; Tuesday and Thursday at 8:30 am only; and Saturday and Sunday at 8 am, 10:30 am, and 4 pm.

-The fare is $11 for adults, $7 for children 12 and under, and $At the cemetery.7 for seniors.
+The fare is $11 for adults, $7 for children 12 and under, and $7 for seniors.
 Arrive to the pier one hour before departure and call 314-1730 for more information.

 Where to stay: